stringtree/stringtree-migrate/README.md

    * you don't even have to store it in the same database if that would be inconvenient!
    * it is _strongly_ recommended, however, that this should contain a column wide enough for a system timestamp, as using a timestamp as a migration 'level' is a common pattern

 	check: function(next: function(err, truthy value))
 	create: function(next: function(err))
 	current: function(next: function(err, level))
 	update: function(level, next: function(err))

-### method to execute a migration step to adjust the database
+### method to execute a migration step
   This can be called in two ways:
   * execute(sql, params, next)
   * execute(sql, next)

-  Typically the first form is used within this driver for table management etc., while the second form is used when the main migration code applies migration scripts.
-Stringtree Migrate does not mandate any particular format for the script or the parameters, that is up to the driver code to help make driver coding simpler by avoiding tedious format conversion.
-Likewise, any response value can be whatever the driver code chooses to give back.
+  Typically the first form is used within a driver for table management etc., while the second form is used when the main migration code applies migration scripts.
+Stringtree Migrate does not mandate any particular format for the script or the parameters, that is up to the driver code, avoiding tedious format conversion.
+Likewise, the response value can be whatever the driver code chooses to give back.

 	execute: function(script, params, next: function(err, response))

 ### Configuration